nodebox/nodebox.github.io/node/documentation/concepts/geometry.md

 ![Connect Example](geometry-connect-network.jpg)

 * Set the connect1 node as rendered.
-Note that the point numbers go clockwise around the circle, from 0 to 20.
+Note that the point numbers go clockwise around the circle, from 0 to 19 (20 in total).
 * In sort1, set the **order** to **By X**.

 The viewer now shows this: